Evan Dara: Writing

 The first edition of The Lost Scrapbook was published in 1995 by Fiction Collective Two, or FC2, which was then based at Illinois State University in Normal, Illinois.
 The manuscript was originally brought to the publisher's attention by novelist Richard Powers, who described how he received it:

 “Several kilos of transatlantic, boat-rate typescript arrived on my stoop without prior warning of contents, and I’ve been grateful ever since.
 Dara shows how a novel can be experimental, yet moral, rule breaking but emotional, and post-humanist while still remaining deeply human.
 This scrapbook builds in stretches until the whole police blotter cum family album lies open in aerial view.
 Monumental, unforgiving, cunning and heartfelt, it lets no one off the hook, least of all the reader.”

 The mystery surrounding Dara combined with the fact that Powers very rarely provides blurbs led some to speculate that Powers might be the man behind the nom de plume.
 Nonetheless, despite very little press coverage and limited publicity, the book has been taught at over 25 universities and been the subject of significant scholarly inquiry.

 In 2008, Dara released The Easy Chain through Aurora Publishers, a venture he founded along with another partner.
 He followed this up with Flee, which was published by Aurora in 2013.

 Dara published his first play, Provisional Biography of Mose Eakins, in 2018.
 It was translated into Portuguese in 2020.

 His most recent novel is Permanent Earthquake, which was published in 2021.

 Translations

 A Spanish translation of Dara's The Lost Scrapbook was published by Málaga-based publisher Pálido Fuego in 2015, entitled El Cuaderno Perdido.
 Estado Critico recognized it with the Best Translation Award of 2015.

 A Spanish translation of The Easy Chain was also published by Pálido Fuego in 2019, called La cadena fácil.
 El Plural named it one of the most solid and imaginative novels of the year ("una de las novelas más sólidas e imaginativas del año).

+In 2022, a Portuguese translation of The Lost Scrapbook was published by 7Letras, entitled O caderno perdido.

+In November 2024, a Japanese edition was published by Genki Shobo, featuring a translation by Yoshihiko Kihara, who has also provided award-winning translations of William Gaddis’s JR and Richard Powers’s The Overstory.